postmatic/elevated-comments/readme.txt

 1. The best comment from a post is automatically determined by magical robots and placed into the post content about 1/3 of the way down the page.
 2. A checkbox on the Discussion Settings metabox allows you to enable or disable elevated comments per post
 3. Or, use a shortcode to place the elevated comment manually.

+== Changelog ==

+= 1.1.0 =
+* Released 2016-04-28
+* Switching to self-contained API for better reliability
+* Filter to create your own API endpoint
+* Add better support for nicknames/display names elevated comment
+* Bug fix: Commenting on a post will now update the post and the comment with the API
+* Bug fix: Changing comment insertion to wp_insert_comment to prevent conflicts
+* CSS fixes
+* Can now render in multiple contexts other than in the main query

+= 1.0.0 =
+* Released 2015-04-15
+* Initial Release